Half Shuffle, Saturday, April 28, 2018

-7:25 am: FULL SHUFFLERS arrive at the Kinsmen parking lot above the Shinglemill Pub and Bistro for Shuffle bib number pick up and sign in.
+7:30 am: Participants arrive at the upper parking lot above the Shinglemill Pub and Bistro for Shuffle sign-in and bib number pickup.

-7:50 am: Buses will leave from the Westview Ferry Terminal to take participants coming from Vancouver Island on the Little River Ferry to the Shinglemill for registration.
+7:50 am: Transportation service will leave from the Westview Ferry Terminal to take participants coming from Vancouver Island to the Shinglemill for Half Shuffle sign-in and bib number pickup.

-8:00-8:15 am (or when full): Full Shuffle Buses and car pool leave the Shinglemill parking lot for the Full Shuffle start at Malaspina Rd.*
+9:00 am: Buses leave the Shinglemill parking lot for the Half Shuffle Start at Haywire Bay.

-9:00 am: FULL SHUFFLE start – runners first; hikers second.
+10:00 am: Half Shuffle start – runners first, hikers second.

-9:00 am: HALF SHUFFLERS arrive at the Kinsmen parking lot above the Shinglemill Pub and Bistro for Shuffle bib number pick up and sign in.
+7:30 am: Participants arrive at the upper parking lot above the Shinglemill Pub and Bistro for sign-in and bib number pickup.

 *PLEASE NOTE!
-ALL SIGN IN WILL TAKE PLACE AT THE SHINGLEMILL THIS YEAR.
-THERE WILL BE NO SIGN IN AT TOMKINSON ROAD SO ALL SHUFFLERS MUST REGISTER AT THE SHINGLEMILL.
+ALL SIGN-IN WILL TAKE PLACE AT THE SHINGLEMILL.
+THERE WILL BE NO SIGN-IN AT MALASPINA ROAD SO ALL PARTICIPANTS MUST SIGN IN AT THE SHINGLEMILL.

-9:30 am (or when full): Half Shuffle Buses and car pool leave the Shinglemill parking lot for the Half Shuffle Start at Tomkinson Road.
+8:00-8:15 am: Buses leave the Shinglemill parking lot for the Full Shuffle start at Malaspina Road.

 FOR INSTRUCTIONS ON GETTING TO POWELL RIVER, CLICK HERE.

-TO GET TO SHINGLEMILL (SIGN IN FOR THE FULL SHUFFLE):
+TO GET TO SHINGLEMILL (SIGN-IN FOR BOTH THE FULL SHUFFLE AND THE HALF SHUFFLE):

 From the Powell River – Comox ferry terminal in Westview (Powell River) head north along Marine Avenue (Highway 101) towards Lund.
 Follow Highway 101 to the Townsite, crossing Ash Street at the first stop sign, and turning right on Arbutus at the second stop sign.
 Continue north, across the Powell River Bridge and make an immediate right turn.
-This road leads along the water to the Shinglemill parking lot, continue a bit further to the Kinsmen parking lot, which is the marshaling point for getting on the shuttle, and where you can sign in and pick up your Shuffle Bib Number.
-Shuttle to the start at Malaspina Road.
+This road leads along the water to the lower Shinglemill parking lot, where participants can park their vehicles.
+Continue on foot to the upper parking lot, where you can sign in and pick up your bib number.
+The buses will leave from the lower parking lot, but it’s important to walk up to the upper parking lot first to sign in and pick up your bib number.

 What to Bring?